-"Wawatay Native Communications Society is a self-governing, independent community-driven entrepreneurial native organization dedicated to using appropriate technologies to meet the communication needs of people of Aboriginal ancestry in Northern Ontario, wherever they live.
+"Wawatay Communications Society is a self-governing, independent community-driven entrepreneurial native organization dedicated to using appropriate technologies to meet the communication needs of people of Aboriginal ancestry in Northern Ontario, wherever they live.
 In doing so, its founders intended that Wawatay would serve their communities by preserving, maintaining and enhancing indigenous languages and culture."

 "To provide media capabilities and content that address the unique needs of the Nishnawbe people."

 The membership of the Society – 49 First Nation communities within the territory of James Bay Treaty 9 and portions of Treaty 5 – formally adopted the above mandate and mission statement at an Annual General Membership Meeting May 5-6, 2004

 Published by Wawatay Communications Society since 1974, the monthly newspaper is distributed to more than 80 First Nations across Northern Ontario and to Aboriginal people living in the region's towns and cities.
 Wawatay News features Aboriginal news, people, culture and language.
 Ours is the only newspaper that publishes stories in English and the Aboriginal languages of Northern Ontario – Ojibway, OjiCree and Cree.
 Wawatay News is also consistently recognized for journalistic excellence.
 Over the past four years, we have received 16 national and provincial newspaper awards.
 Wawatay News coverage and distribution area serves an Aboriginal population of almost 58,000.
 Wawatay News also provides translation services in Ojibway, OjiCree and Cree lanuguages from English Ojibway.